 Astrocytes in BBB

 Astrocytes are the most abundant cell type in the brain, and they surround the brain capillaries, maintaining the homeostasis of the brain and BBB components.
-Astrocytes and glial cells can regulate the permeability of the BBB.
+Astrocytes, glial cells, and pericytes can regulate the permeability of the BBB.
 Astrocytes are important in keeping the extracellular glutamate concentration under excitotoxic level.

 BBB and blood-nerve barrier (BNB) prevent the entry of antibodies into healthy central and peripheral nervous system.
 Proinflammatory cytokines, such as TNF-α, IL-1, and IL-6, and some other signalling molecules can bind to endothelial cells, leading to weakening of the barrier.
 Secretion of IFN-γ and other cytokines by T cells can also open the barrier, and activated T cells themselves can enter the nervous tissue via different routes.
 Stimulated T cells can open tissue access to the antibodies.

 BBB blocks the entry of most substances into the CNS, but the capillary endothelial cells express a wide array of transporters and receptors, which can be targeted to carry therapeutic drugs across the BBB.
 Transferrin receptor and insulin receptor are the most studied systems in CNS drug development.
 Receptor for advanced glycosylation end-products (RAGE) can transport glycosylated proteins and some polypeptides from blood into the brain.